0jonjo/cat_dog_ml/README.md

-# Supervised Machine Learning for Image Classification
+# CAT-DOG: Supervised Machine Learning for Image Classification

 A step-by-step framework for a supervised machine learning project focused on image classification, using a Cat vs. Dog problem as an example.